Salmon River of No Return

 - Shuttle Transportation based out of Missoula, MT or Salmon, ID or other by arrangement

 If you are going on a custom trip with either upgraded amenities or discounted trip, the above provisions may vary.

 Deposits of $200 per person due upon booking.
 Balance due 90 days prior.
 Chartered group trips may have different deposits and deadlines.
 Please inquire for details.

 Need trip insurance?
 Insure My Trip is a website where you can compare a variety of options.

 2019 Main Salmon River Trips – River of No Return

 Specialty 6-day Trip

 This workshop is uniquely versatile.
 Our emphasis will be the discovery and review of elements of craft that writers can put to use, irrespective of subject matter.
-Established and emerging writers of all genres are encouraged to apply, though deBuys will focus primarily on non-fiction work.
+Established and emerging writers of all genres are encouraged to apply.
 Journalists, university writing students, science writers, creative writers, and environmental writers will certainly find this workshop valuable.
 There is no prerequisite of publication or formal writing education.

 More details about this amazing opportunity Freeflow Institute

 Scheduled Launch Dates: June 23, July 1, 9, 17, 25, Aug 2, 10, 18, 26, Sept 3